Do Not Go Gentle Into that Good Night

 The Moment of Realization

-I’ve recently had a health scare, but it wasn’t the only factor in my decision to evolve from tired old man to rebirth.
+I recently had a health scare.
+But that wasn’t the only factor in my decision to evolve from tired old guy to rebirth.
 I’ve been feeling invisible, less impactful, less interesting, less funny, less charismatic and less interested…in everything.
-I’m tired of being out of shape, uninteresting, unengaged and generally boring.
-I need a change and this is my time.I am ready for a renewed awareness and a recharge of youthful energy that I’ve so desperately been missing.
+I’m tired of being out of shape, unengaged and generally boring.
+I need a change and if this isn’t the time, then when is the time?
+I am ready for a renewed awareness and a recharge of youthful energy that I’ve so desperately been missing.
+I’m ready to remember what it feels like to be hopeful, to see a path forward, and to even look forward to the path itself.

 What 50SomethingLife Is (And Isn’t)

-On this channel and blog, I’ll document:
+On the social media channels and this blog, I’ll document:

 • Building real strength and improving body composition